 It has come to light that the company may have violated state licensing laws.
-The company admitted they require licenses for their 2 million customers who use the DIY security systems, but some states like Florida, California, and Texas have specific requirements that all companies selling alarm systems be licensed for those systems.
-SimpliSafe did not have their own licensed in these states, but used COPS monitoring licenses.
+The company admitted it required licenses for their 2 million customers who use the DIY security systems, but some states like Florida, California, and Texas have specific requirements that all companies selling alarm systems receive a license for those systems.
+SimpliSafe did not have their own license in these states, but used COPS monitoring licenses instead.

 Best of the Best.
 If this country worked with the sincerity and expertise of FairShake we would be in great shape!Allie, real FairShake customer